SarveshKadam/Ecommerce/README.md

 - Zustand store for managing global state
 - Responsive design for mobile and desktop devices

+## Live Demo

+A live demo of the project is available [here](https://ecommerce-jgeu.vercel.app/login), allowing you to explore its features and functionalities.

 ## Technologies Used

 - **Frontend**: